Mushroom-Daemon/doks/content/docs/3_psych_triggers/familiarity.md

   robots: "" # custom robot tags (optional)
 ---

 My ex-wife used to watch this chick on YouTube.
-Megsquats has been forever emblazoned in my memory.
+Her name is megsquats and I'll remember that bitch forever.

 And it's not just because she's pretty and I liked her smile.
-Oh no, her psychological tactic was far more negarious.
+No, no, no. She used a psychological tactic far more nefarious than that.
+To start each video....
 She used to start every video by saying the same thing:

 "Hello my strong, strong friends."